 "But now I said to them, 'You know very well what trouble we are in.
 Jerusalem lies in ruins, and its gates have been destroyed by fire.
-Let us rebuild the wall of Jerusalem and end this disgrace!"
+Let us rebuild the wall of Jerusalem and end this disgrace!'"
 Nehemiah 2:17 NLT

-- Have you thought, "I'm not a natural leader, but I would like to develop leadership qualities?" - Do you desire to be more of a spiritual leader with your family, church, and community?
+- Have you ever said to yourself, "I'm not a natural leader, but I would like to develop more leadership qualities?" - Do you desire to be more of a spiritual leader with your family, church, and community?